Armageddon (1998 film): Production

+Development

 According to Bruce Joel Rubin, writer of Deep Impact, a production president at Disney took notes on everything the writer said during lunch about his script and initiated Armageddon as a counter film at Disney.
 Nine writers worked on the script, five of whom are credited.
 In addition to Robert Roy Pool, Jonathan Hensleigh, Tony Gilroy, Shane Salerno and J. J. Abrams, the writers involved included Paul Attanasio, Ann Biderman, Scott Rosenberg and Robert Towne.
-Originally, it was Hensleigh's script, based on Pool's original, that had been given the green-light by Touchstone.
-Then-producer, Jerry Bruckheimer, hired the succession of scribes for rewrites and polishes.
-Astronomers would subsequently note that Deep Impact was more scientifically accurate.
+Originally, it was Hensleigh's script, based on Pool's original, that had been given the green-light by Touchstone Pictures.
+Jerry Bruckheimer hired the succession of writers for rewrites and polishes.

 Bruce Willis was cast in the film as part of a three-picture deal he cut with the studio to compensate them for the dissolution of 1997's Broadway Brawler.
 He received a significant pay cut for the picture as part of the deal.
+Sean Connery was originally considered for the role of Stamper, but Michael Bay decided to cast a younger actor in the role after meeting oil drillers.
+Bradley Cooper auditioned for the role of A.J.
+Frost, which eventually went to Ben Affleck.

+Filming

+Principal photography for Armageddon began on August 27, 1997 and ended on January 29, 1998.
+Filming occurred at Culver Studios in Culver City, California.
 In May 1998, Walt Disney Studios chairman Joe Roth expanded the film's budget by $3 million to include additional special effects scenes by Dream Quest Images showing an asteroid impacting Paris.
 This additional footage, incorporated two months prior to the film's release, was specifically added for the television advertising campaign to visually differentiate the film from Deep Impact which was released a few months before.
+At a budget of $140 million, it was Buena Vista's most expensive film at the time.

+After filming was complete, according to Home Improvement actor Richard Karn, he stumbled upon the main asteroid set and suggested to Tim Allen that they needed to film on it.
+According to Karn, Allen asked then ABC executive Bob Iger who then asked Michael Bay for permission.
+Bay required waiting 6 months after the film was released.
+The asteroid set was used as a credit roll gag scene to imitate a cave in Wilson's basement.